vtex-apps/cy-runner/README.md

 ## Functionalities

 - Create dynamic workspace
-- Orquestrate tests dependency
+- Orchestrate tests dependency
-- Orquestrate tests that can run in parallel
+- Orchestrate tests that can run in parallel
-- Orquestrate witch tests will be reported to Cypres Dashboard
+- Orchestrate witch tests will be reported to Cypress Dashboard
 - Wipe data from tests on MasterData if needed
 - Tear down